zachary-chiodini/Unit-Perceptron-Regression/README.md

 ```

 <p align="justify">
     The logorithm of zero is not defined.
-Rows contained undefined values should be removed.
+Rows containing undefined values should be removed.
 </p>

 ```python